turingschool/mod-0-project-be/section1/reflection.md

 1. Regarding the blog posts in Part A, how do you feel about asking questions?
 Do you tend to ask them too soon, or wait too long, or somewhere in between?

+- Asking questions is very beneficial and builds trust and community amongst peers.
+I'm my own worse enemy when it comes to asking for help...
+I'll beat a dead horse as I'll problem solve on my own.
+This is one of my greatest challenges.

 2. How would you print the string `"Hello World!"` to the terminal?

 - p "Hello World"